LeonardoGracioS/DH2321_PROJ2/README.md

-# DH2321 Project 2
+# Data Visualization

-## Repository for the second project of DH2321 Information Visualization
+## Repository for a project of data visualization made for the KTH course DH2321 Information Visualization

 This visualization was made for a project in DH2321 at KTH.
 The main goal was to make some discovery process by using the data available on the following website : http://www.worldvaluessurvey.org/WVSOnline.jsp.